 RISE in Tanzania aims to answer these questions:

-- What made such extensive, nationwide reforms possible and how can they be sustained?
+- What makes nationwide education reforms possible and how can they be sustained?

 - Does a shift toward learning-based incentives for schools and teachers lead to improved student learning?